When it comes to over-the-top nursery furniture, Newport Cottages turns the knob to 11.

-New for 2016, the Skylar is a mid-century modern style crib with u-shaped wood panelling for $1200 (pictured).
+New in the past year, the Skylar is a mid-century modern style crib with u-shaped wood panelling for $1200 (pictured).
 Matching u-shaped pulls on the dresser drawers ($1200) and angled legs make this an interesting collection.
 The new Hilary Conversion crib morphs into a full size bed with a woven cane headboard ($1645; most of their cribs only make into toddler beds).

 Yep, those are darn pricey cribs . . . but at least the furniture is manufactured in the U.S. (which makes Newport Cottages one of the few remaining domestic makers of nursery furniture).

-Newport Cottages furniture is mostly sold in pricey boutiques, but we noticed their simple Devon crib is now on Amazon for $975 in navy.
-It comes in eight colors, available from other retailers.
+Newport Cottages furniture is mostly sold in pricey boutiques, but we noticed their simple Devon crib is now on Amazon for $975 in eight finishes.
 The simple Hampton breadboard crib is also sold online (pictured at top).

 Quality is a mixed bag—the samples we previewed looked fine (Newport Cottages doesn’t use MDF or particle board), but this company has struggled with consistency when it comes to quality and shipping.
 And at that these prices, we’d expect perfection.
 Bottom line: what you are paying for here are unique finishes/colors, not top-of-the-line furniture quality.
 Rating: C